CodySpring33/SpaceInvadersProj/README.md

 # Space Invaders

-Space Invaders originally created by Atari reinvented in a website with leaderboards.
+Space Invaders originally created by Atari reinvented in a website with online leaderboards.

 ## Installation